Welcome to Southeastern Technical Institute. See our virtual tour.

 #1DAT02 | 75 hours

-The Dental Science I course is designed for the student gain in-depth knowledge of dental terminology and oral anatomy which includes oral dentition for the adult and child, complete diagnosis and charting, tooth morphology, caries and periodontal disease, dental embryology, and histology.
-Dental charting instruction and practice are provided in Dental Science.
-This course covers an anatomy and physiology component which discusses cellular tissues, the integumentary system, and the other human organ systems at a familial level.
+The Dental Science I course is designed for the student to gain an in-depth knowledge of dental terminology and oral anatomy including the pediatric, mixed, and adult dentitions, diagnosis and dental charting, tooth morphology, caries and periodontal disease.
+This course includes an anatomy and physiology component which discusses cellular tissues, the integumentary system, and the other human organ systems at a familial level.
 The main focus of this subcomponent is placed on the interrelationships of the systems, related terminology, and diseases with emphasis placed on dental related conditions.

 CHAIRSIDE LAB I